upacyxou/seal-hub-prover/README.md

 > ⚠️ Make sure your machine has at least 8GB of RAM

-1. Make the `1337` port on the VPS accessible to the internet
-2. Run the following cURL or Wget command to download and launch the prover:
+Run the following cURL or Wget command to download and launch the prover:

 ```bash
 curl -o- https://raw.githubusercontent.com/BigWhaleLabs/seal-hub-prover/scripts/install.sh | bash